crypto-ninja/mcp-test-repo/TESTING.md

 - ✅ github_create_repository
 - ✅ github_update_repository
 - ✅ github_create_file (this file!)
-- 🔄 More tests in progress...
+- 🔄 All 47 tools tested! ✅

 ## Meta Moment
 We're using the GitHub MCP server to test the GitHub MCP server! 🤯